sulfuror/rescript-sh/README.md

 7. stats

 # Keep in mind
-1. This script was made for Linux.
+1. This script was made for GNU/Linux.
 You could use it for other systems but you'll probably have to edit the commands depending on your system.
 2. I'm not a developer, programmer or anything related; I'm just a regular user sharing my basics knowledge.